 Besides the integrity of the e-cash scheme, its useability must be considered.
 Some proposed e-cash schemes make assumptions or functionality that are infeasible or undesirable.
-For instance, Osipkov et al. [33] claim to prevent double-spending without trusted hard- or software in an offline setting.
+For instance, Osipkov et al. [34] claim to prevent double-spending without trusted hard- or software in an offline setting.
 However, they make use of the assumption that the merchants (receivers) have a functional peer-to-peer network.
-This scenario, where the network is partially offline, is unlikely to occur and does not offer a solution to pay in areas with no network coverage.
-Another example is the scheme proposed by Batten et al. [34], which provides change by giving reputable shops, such as Target, the authority to mint cash.
+This scenario, where the network is partially offline does not offer a solution to pay in areas with no network coverage.
+Furthermore, the peer-to-peer network does not satisfy our fully offline constraint.

+Another example is the scheme proposed by Batten et al. [33], which provides spare change by giving reputable shops, such as Target, the authority to mint cash.
+Given that our protocol is intended to be used for a CBDC, it is undesirable that shops can mint tokens.